 Negotiation Tips for Buyers

 Now let’s take a look at some of the best negotiation tips for buyers.

-- Be friendly with the seller – If you’ve found a property that you really want then it’s in your best interests to be friendly with the seller.
-If you scoff at them for their initial price or if you mock them due to their counter offer, then you’re only going to get on their bad side.
-Don’t let your initial impression ruin your chances of getting the property that you want.
+- Be friendly with the seller – If you’ve found a property that you really want, then it’s in your best interests to be friendly with the seller.
+If you scoff at them for their initial price or mock them due to their counteroffer, you’re only going to get on the wrong side.
+Don’t let your initial impression ruin your chances of getting the property you want.
 Instead, cooperate with the seller to get the best prices possible.

 - Don’t be afraid to go back and forth – You need to learn that sellers all welcome a bit of friction when it comes to making a deal.
 At the end of the day, they’ve got something for sale because they want to get rid of it so it’s not like they’re playing hard to get for no reason.
 They just want the best deal possible which is why you shouldn’t be afraid of going back and forth with the pricing.
 This will improve your chances of getting a fantastic deal and helps to cement the agreement.